Atomic-superfluid heat engines controlled by twisted light: Polaritonic frequencies treating perturbatively

 Let us state here the behavior of the polaritonic modes for extreme limits of the detuning.
-This is achieved by treating $\tilde{G}$ perturbatively in the light of the Schrieffer–Wolff perturbation theory \cite{Sakurai_Napolitano_2017} in $\tilde{G}$.
-Notice that $\tilde{G} \ll \omega_{c,d}$ for parameters considered in this work.
-So we have the explicit results \begin{enumerate} \item Small (negative) detuning ($-\bar{\Delta} \ll \omega_{c,d}$):
+This is achieved by treating $\tilde{G}$ perturbatively in the light of the Schrieffer-Wolff perturbation theory \cite{Bravyi_2011,Sakurai_Napolitano_2017}.
+The relevant regime for this expansion is